 - After about 50 minutes, take the squash out of the oven and let cool enough to shred apart with a fork.

 - Then use a fork to scrape off the strands into a bowl, discarding the skin.
-The beans are ready when all the liquid is cooked down like this.
+The beans are ready when all the liquid is cooked down.

 - Serve right away, with Green Tabasco Sauce (affiliate link) or your favorite hot sauce to add at the table.